 There are many brine recipes out there, but this is a basic spicy one to get you started:

 In one bowl combine the vinegar and pepper flakes; in another bowl combine the water and the salt.
 Add the pepper flake and vinegar mixture to the water and salt mixture.
-Add up to 1 pound of chicken wings.
-Cover and refrigerate for 3 to 6 hours.
+Add up to one pound of chicken wings.
+Cover and refrigerate for three to six hours.
 Remove chicken wings from brine and grill, bake, or fry them as you normally would.

 The amazing thing about this method is that the wings will be hot—not overpoweringly spicy, but definitely have a hint of heat the reaches into the meat.
 From here you can add your own sauce, seasoning, or just leave them the way they are.
 It's an easy way to make great chicken wings.